 Can I install the same eSIM on two phones at once?

-No. An eSIM can only be installed on one device at a time.
+No. An eSIM is installed on a single device.
 What you can do is share its data with other phones using the hotspot (Wi-Fi zone), so that one phone acts as a router for the others.
 If you want independent lines, each person must install their own eSIM.

-Does sharing data via hotspot drain the battery faster?
+Does sharing data via hotspot drain more battery?

 Yes, quite a bit.
-The phone acting as a router keeps Wi-Fi and data connection active for multiple devices, which consumes more battery and also depletes GBs faster.
+The phone acting as a router keeps Wi-Fi and the data connection active for several devices, which consumes more battery and also depletes GB faster.
 Carry an external battery and deactivate the hotspot when you're not using it to extend battery life.

 Do all eSIM plans allow internet sharing?